| prioritize {r2dii.match} | R Documentation |

 When multiple perfect matches are found per loan (e.g. a match at

-level), we must prioritize the
+direct_loantaker level and ultimate_parent level), we must prioritize the

 desired match.
-By default, the highest priority
+By default, the highest priority is the most granular match

-(i.e. direct_loantaker
+(i.e. direct_loantaker).

 Usage